tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

 }
 ```

-Created a new component `UnorderedList`, this only renders the list when the length of the repos is non zero.
+Created a new component `UnorderedList`, this only renders when the length of the item is non zero.
 Now this is a reusable component that I can use for listing the filtered repositories.
 I can apply the same concept for showing the `No Repositories Found` message, such that the logic for **When** to show and **How** to show stays inside the component itself.

 ```javascript
 class NoRepositories extends Component {